karstenheld3/WhizzyVBA/README.md

 ## DictCollection.cls

 DictCollection.cls is a mix between Scripting.Dictionary and Collection that can emulate both.
-It stores items with or without keys and has extended functionality for dealing with collections, items and keys.
+It stores items with or without keys as an ordered list and has extended functionality for dealing with subcollections.
+Keys are stored internally as a sorted list.

 ### Features

 - **Optimized for Debugging**: See keys and items in VB6/VBA Watch Window.
-- **Compatible**: Can fully emulate and replace Scripting.Dictionary or VB6/VBA Collection
+- **Compatible**: Can emulate and replace Scripting.Dictionary or VB6/VBA Collection
-- **Versatile**: Can be used as Array, Key-Value-Store (Map) and Object Tree (JSON storage)
+- **Versatile**: Can be used as Array (ArrayList), Key-Value-Store (Map) and Object Tree (JSON storage)
 - **Fast**: Retrieve items by index with array-like speed (faster than Dictionary and Collection)
-- **Nonthrowing Design**: Does not throw errors by default (`dc.ThrowErrors=False`)
+- **Nonthrowing Design**: Does not throw errors by default (configurable using `dc.ThrowErrors`)
-- **Endless Subcollection Chaining**: `dc("key1")("key2")("nonexisting_key")("key3")` always returns Collections that can be NONEXISTING, EMPTY or FILLED.
+- **Endless Subcollection Chaining**: `dc("key1")("key2")("nonexisting_key")("key3")` always returns DictCollections that can be NONEXISTING, EMPTY or FILLED.
 Checking if a nested item exists is a one-liner.
 - **High Test Coverage**: `.SelfTest()` covers all important functions and emulation features

 ### How to use